What we know about the Nashville school shooter Audrey Hale

 The Metro Nashville Police Department is leading the investigation into the shooting, with assistance from the Tennessee Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.

-Reacting to the latest bloodshed in an epidemic of gun violence turning U.S. schools into killing zones, U.S. President Joe Biden urged the U.S. Congress again to pass tougher gun reform legislation, including an assault weapons ban.
+Reacting to the latest bloodshed in an epidemic of gun violence turning US schools into killing zones, U.S. President Joe Biden urged Congress again to pass tougher gun reform legislation, including an assault weapons ban.

 "We have to do more to stop gun violence," Biden said at the White House.
 "It's ripping our communities apart, ripping the soul of this nation."